Ohio State coach Urban Meyer put on leave amid abuse probe of fired assistant

 Two police reports filed in 2015 in Ohio's Powell County, after the Smiths separated in June of that year, accused Zach Smith of abuse.
 Charges were never filed.

 At Big Ten media days, Meyer said he knew of the incident in 2009 and he and Shelley Meyer addressed it with the Smiths.
-Asked about the 2015 incident alleged by Courtney Smith, Meyer said:

-"I can't say it didn't happen because I wasn't there.
+Asked about the 2015 incident alleged by Courtney Smith, Meyer said: "I can't say it didn't happen because I wasn't there.
 I was never told about anything and nothing ever came to light.
 I've never had a conversation about it.
 I know nothing about it.
 First I heard about that was last night.
 No, and I asked some people back at the office to call and say what happened and they came back and said they know nothing about it."

-Meyer has been one of the most successful coaches in the history of Ohio State football.
-Since his arrival in 2012, the Buckeyes have lost just eight of the 81 games they've played.
-In 2014, Meyer's third year on the sidelines, Ohio State won the College Football Playoff title with a record of 14-1.
+Meyer is one of the most successful coaches in college football history, with three national championships and an .851 winning percentage in 16 seasons at Bowling Green, Utah, Florida and now Ohio State, the team he grew up rooting for in Northeast Ohio.

+Meyer won national championships with Florida in 2006 and '08, but his teams also had more than two dozen players get into trouble with the law.
+He resigned twice at Florida, citing health reasons.
+First in 2009 season after the Gators lost the Southeastern Conference championship game while trying to repeat as national champs.
+He changed his mind soon after and coached another season.
+The Gators went 8-5 and this time he stepped down for good.

 The Associated Press contributed to this report.